supita/Pyladies-Python-Web-Scraping/README.md

     sudo pip install virtualenv

-Then run the installation script:
+Run the installation script:

     ./setup_virtualenv

+And run your virtual enviroment:

+    source bin/activate

 # Some Documentation